Betram-Lalusha/Eats/README.md

       - (Create/POST) Create a new post object
    - Profile Screen
       - (Read/GET) Query logged in user object
+      - (Read/GET) Query posts made by logged in user
       - (Update/PUT) Update user profile image
       - (Delete) Delete a post
    - Map Screen
       - (Read/GET) Query the user's current location
       - (Read/GET) Query all posts of food currently in database and return their location
 #### [OPTIONAL:] Existing API Endpoints

 ### Description of completed MVP Goals Functionality
 - Login Activity
   - users can enter username and password to sign in
   - If user enters wrong credentials, feedback is given to them to let them know they entered "invalid username/password"
   - users can tap "create account" button to make new account
 - Sign Up Activity
   - users can create a new account
 - TimeLine Fragment
   - users can see list of posts close to them
   - users can click on post to see details about post
   - infinite scroll to enable user to see more posts as they scroll down
 - Map Fragment
   - user can see their location on the map
   - user can see posts near them represented by markers
- - users can click on posts to see detais about the post
+  - users can click on posts to see details about the post
   - user can zoom in and out of map as they please to see more posts
 - Post Fragment
   - user can add a new post
   - user can either take a new picture or select a picture from their gallery to attach to their post
   - user can see feedback about progress of their post being made with their intermediate progress view
 - User Profile Fragment
   - User can see their profile picture, user name, and bio
   - User can see list of all posts they have made
   - Users can change profile picture by tapping on their avatar
   - Users can log out of app by long pressing their avatar
   - Users can see details of a post by clicking on it
   - Users can delete a post they made by long pressing

 ### Stretch Features
 - Search Fragment